 Yarmouth Shark Scramble Info

-This year, most of the participants will head out Wednesday night (Aug 15th) after the captains’ meeting and late entries Thursday (16th) by 5 pm.
+Each year, most of the participants will head out on the Wednesday night of the scramble after the captains’ meeting and late entries on the Thursday by 5 pm.
 The vessels will start coming back over the 3 days.
-There will be tshirts and hats available starting Friday night (17th).
-On Saturday the 18th there will be an inflatable pirate ship in the parking lot for the kids around 10 am.
-There will also be facepainting and suckerpull, etc. The weigh-ins start at 1 pm Saturday Aug 18th.
+There will be t-shirts and hats available starting on the Friday night.
+On the Saturday there will be entertainment for the kids starting around 10 am.
+The weigh-ins start at 1 pm on the Saturday.
 The award ceremony will start at 6 pm on the Saturday of each year’s scramble.

 Yarmouth Shark Scramble is a fishing tournament where teams compete to catch the largest total weight of sharks or largest weight of a single shark.
 The event is used as a fundraiser for local charities, with all catch information reported to the Department of Fisheries and Oceans for scientific research.
 Several Canadian record holders have caught sharks during the Yarmouth Shark Scramble.

 Yarmouth Shark Scramble is in its 16th season, as of 2013.
 Each year the tournament has an average of 20 vessels and 150-200 participants.
 The types of sharks fished in the tournament are Blue, Mako and Thresher.
 The weigh-in event is hosted on the Yarmouth waterfront behind Rudders Restaurant and Brew Pub at 96 Water Street, Yarmouth, NS.